Skip to main content

 info

-This chapter in its current form is incomplete and considered work in progress.
-Authors appreciate receiving request for clarification or any reports regarding deviation from the current Polkadot network protocol.
-This can be done through filing an issue in Polkadot Specification repository.
+This chapter, in its current form, is incomplete and considered work in progress.
+Authors appreciate receiving requests for clarification or any reports regarding deviation from the current Polkadot network protocol.
+This can be done by filing an issue in Polkadot Specification repository.

 4.1.
 Introduction

-The Polkadot network is decentralized and does not rely on any central authority or entity for achieving its fullest potential of provided functionality.
-The networking protocol is based on a family of open protocols, including protocol implemented libp2p e.g. the distributed Kademlia hash table which is used for peer discovery.
+The Polkadot network is decentralized and does not rely on any central authority or entity to achieve its fullest potential of provided functionality.
+The networking protocol is based on a family of open protocols, including protocol implemented libp2p, e.g., the distributed Kademlia hash table, which is used for peer discovery.

 This chapter walks through the behavior of the networking implementation of the Polkadot Host and defines the network messages.
 The implementation details of the libp2p protocols used are specified in external sources as described in Section 4.2.